githubtraining/exercise-use-gitignore/README.md

 # Welcome to the Use .gitignore exercise!

-This is an exercise to check your knowledge on using a `.gitignore` file.
+This exercise checks your knowledge on using a `.gitignore` file.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise